AtaMohseni/agentic-custom-cover-letter-writer/README.md

 This command initializes the cover-letter-writer Crew, assembling the agents and assigning them tasks as defined in your configuration.

-This example, unmodified, will run the create a `report.md` file with the output of a research on LLMs in the root folder.
+This example will run the create a `tailored_cover_letter.md` file with the output that includes custom cover letter.

 ## Understanding Your Crew